Config files

 enable_find_ctime: true

-To collect only files whose last status was changed within the date range, please set enable_find_ctime to true, and enable_find_atime and enable_find_mtime to false.
+To collect only files whose status was last changed within the specified date range, set only enable_find_ctime

 enable_find_mtime: false